petroemil/Rx.Book/Draft.md

 Throttling will let you request suggestions as frequently as you want, but internally it will only issue a request (and produce any kind response) after the user haven't touched the keyboard for half second.

-Yet again, for the distinction check, you can requests suggestions as many times as you want, but internally it will only send the request through if it's different than the previous request.
+Yet again, for the distinction check, you can request suggestions as many times as you want, but internally it will only send the request through if it's different than the previous request.

 And the race condition check will throw away some of the old service calls in case there is a newer one requested.